multitudes/42_cpp06/README.md

 # ex02 - dynamic_cast

-> mplement a Base class that has a public virtual destructor only.
+> Implement a Base class that has a public virtual destructor only.
 Create three empty classes A, B and C, that publicly inherit from Base.
 Implement the following functions:
 Base * generate(void);
-It randomly instanciates A, B or C and returns the instance as a Base pointer.
+It randomly instantiates A, B or C and returns the instance as a Base pointer.
 Feel free to use anything you like for the random choice implementation. void identify(Base* p);
 It prints the actual type of the object pointed to by p: "A", "B" or "C".